-☑ DO Best Practice Make sure know about inbuilt software/ facilities and switch off when not in use. △ CHECK Safe Practice Check the Online Safety Policy for any instances where using personal devices may be allowed.
-Always make sure have Headteacher/Chair of Governors knowledge or permission.
+☑ DO Best Practice Make sure know about inbuilt software/ facilities and switch off when not in use. СНЕСК Safe Practice Always make sure have Headteacher/Chair of Governors knowledge or permission.
 Make arrangements for pictures to be downloaded to the school network immediately after the event.
 Delete images from the camera/device after downloading. ■ DO NOT Poor Practice Don't download images from organisation equipment to own equipment.
 Don't use own equipment without Headteacher/Chair of Governors knowledge or permission - and in accordance with Online Safety Policy.
 Don't retain, copy or distribute images for personal use.